Reveal-Energy-Services/orchid-python-api/README-dev.md

       [configure the Orchid Python API to find the Orchid training data](#configure-the-orchid-training-data)
 - If you are testing a `pipenv` virtual environment or a `conda` environment,
     - Navigate to the directory associated with the virtual environment
-    - If necessary, activate the virtual environment.
+    - If necessary, activate the virtual environment
-    - Run `copy_orchid_examples`.
+    - Run `copy_orchid_examples`
     - If the executable reports that it skipped files, repeat the command with an additional argument:
       `copy_orchid_examples --overwrite`
     - Verify that the current directory has six example notebooks: